For sellers trying to sell basketball cards on Whatnot, the timing data points first to Saturday 4 PM-6 PM ET.

 That is useful for market awareness.

 It is also a reminder that public listing language can be messy.
 Even in a basketball-card filter, mixed sports-card phrasing can show up.
-Use title terms for ideation, not as evidence that a word is a ranking factor or a guaranteed turnout booster.
+Use terms to clarify the room, not as a ranking or turnout theory.

 Title language